 The feedback from trainees at the end of each term and following additional termly seminars showed high levels of satisfaction with the standards of training.
 An external examiner has been in place since July 2014 to ensure that standards are monitored and continue to be acceptable.

-The 10-week introductory course, Introduction to Psychoanalytic Concepts, ran in the Spring term 2019 with 10 students.
+The 10-week introductory course, Introduction to Psychoanalytic Concepts, ran in the Summer term 2020 via Zoom with 10 students.

 Objective A2:

 To provide a pluralist supervision course for Guild members open to those from other psychoanalytic psychotherapy trainings